 Get there: Two hours 30 minutes by train from London Paddington to Exeter St Davids, then a bus; around four hours by car.

-This year marks the 90th birthday of Edenbridge’s Bonfire Night celebrations, so it’s bound to be a good one.
+This year marks the 91st birthday of Edenbridge’s Bonfire Night celebrations, which will take place on November 2.
 Along with fireworks and, obvs, a bonfire, the Kent town’s annual parade includes carnival floats, marching bands and enormous effigies.
-Last year they set fire to a ten-metre-tall Harvey Weinstein guy, while previous years have seen Donald Trump, Katie Hopkins and Saddam Hussein lead the fiery procession.
+Last year, they set fire to a ten-metre-tall Boris Johnson guy, while previous years have seen Harvey Weinstein, Donald Trump, Katie Hopkins and Saddam Hussein lead the fiery procession.

 Get there: 40 minutes by train from London Bridge; around one hour 30 minutes by car.